A pan of these easy Apple Butter Cinnamon Rolls makes a great breakfast or afternoon snack. It’s like having a warm bite of fall on a plate.

-I have fall candles burning in my house, pumpkin decorations in my living room, apple butter in my rolls…and the air conditioner cranked to a nice chilly 72*.
+I have fall candles burning in my house, pumpkin decorations in my living room, Apple Butter Cinnamon Rolls in my oven, and the air conditioner cranked to a nice chilly 72 degrees.

 I remember growing up eating apple butter on toast when I was little.
 Warm bread coated in melted butter and spicy apple butter is definitely a breakfast to get excited about.
 I just can’t get enough of that stuff!